-The resulting wave on the DC output heavily depends on the frequency resp. period of the selected wave, its amplitude and also the power supply model.
-The effects of the capacities on the wave can be partially compensated.
+The resulting wave on the DC output heavily depends on the frequency resp. period of the selected wave, its amplitude and also the output capacitance.
+The effects of the power stages on the wave can only be partially compensated.
 A high-speed modification, like offered with option HS (see "1.9.5.
 Options"), can help to decrease rise and fall times.
 It has a positive impact on periodic functions like rectangle or sine wave.
 Alternatively, the resulting wave form on the DC output can also be improved by attaching additional load (fixed & ohmic or variable & electronic).

-3.10.2.3 Resolution of X (time) and Y (amplitude)
+3.10.2.3 Resolution